david-guyon/personal-page/README.md

 The aim of this page is to present myself.
 This page will be displayed at http://david.guyon.me.

 ##Last important updates
+###26/07/14
+- Add new project in the list: Dynamic lstopo
+- Convert all indent to spaces
+- Fix the shadow bug when hover the boxes

 ###28/10/13
 - Add a link in the Pie-Boat project tile